iSame7/iOSCodingGuidelines/Documentation/ObjectiveCCodingGuidelines.md

 * Pass in any parameters the task needs to construct a URI
 * Use a completion block that returns success `YES`|`NO`, the raw JSON and an optional NSError
-* The `ZHTTPSessionManager` uses `AFJSONResponseSerializer` as response serializer so the JSON returned by the call is already an NSArray or NSDictionary.
+* The `SHTTPSessionManager` uses `AFJSONResponseSerializer` as response serializer so the JSON returned by the call is already an NSArray or NSDictionary.
 We use [Mantle](https://github.com/MantleFramework/Mantle) to turn those raw data types into proper objects.
 It’s the job of the caller to create that object.
 Do use Mantle, do not take shortcuts and use the NSDictionary directly.
 And learn how Mantle works to properly deserialize nested object structures
-* The `ZHTTPSessionManager` will initialize the network call immediately before returning the `NSURLSessionDataTask`.
+* The `SHTTPSessionManager` will initialize the network call immediately before returning the `NSURLSessionDataTask`.
 You can ignore the return type for most calls unless you have some special case where it makes sense to cancel the call.
-* The `ZHTTPSessionManager` will construct the proper URI for its call.
+* The `SHTTPSessionManager` will construct the proper URI for its call.
 Do not pass in any prepared strings or parts of URIs.

 ## Mantle for JSON
 As was alread alluded to in the **Network Calls** section, we use [Mantle](https://github.com/MantleFramework/Mantle) to turn JSON into proper objects.
-Any class that is a model should use a Z-prefix as class name and inherit from `MTLModel` as well as conform to the `MTLJSONSerializing` protocol:
+Any class that is a model should use a S-prefix as class name and inherit from `MTLModel` as well as conform to the `MTLJSONSerializing` protocol:

 ```
-typedef NS_ENUM(NSUInteger, ZOrderType) {
+typedef NS_ENUM(NSUInteger, SOrderType) {
-  ZOrderTypeWeb,
+  SOrderTypeWeb,
-  ZOrderTypeApp
+  SOrderTypeApp
 };

-@interface ZOrder : MTLModel <MTLJSONSerializing>
+@interface SOrder : MTLModel <MTLJSONSerializing>

 @property(nonatomic, readonly, strong) NSString *id;
 @property(nonatomic, readonly, strong) NSArray *history;
-@property(nonatomic, readonly) ZOrderType orderType;
+@property(nonatomic, readonly) SOrderType orderType;

 @end
 ```